hungpham2511/hungpham2511.github.io/_posts/2019-05-05-window-manager.md

 exec awesome
 ```

-# Creating a .desktop entry
+This file is quite straightforward.
+First I map the Caps Lock key to
+another Control key.
+The next 5 lines start useful programs as
+daemons.
+Finally the window manager is started.

+Next we need to be able to select this new configuration somehow.
+This
-Modern display managers can choose between different desktop
+is done by creating a .desktop entry.
+Modern display managers can
-environment.
-Notice that the little button when you sign in that
+choose between different desktop environment.
+Notice that the little
-allows you to choose between `gnome`, `kde` or `awesome`.
+button when you sign in that allows you to choose between `gnome`,
+`kde` or `awesome`.
 That's it!

-Each environment is defined by a *.desktop file in
-`/usr/share/desktop`.
-See for example my entry:
+Create a new file name `custom.desktop` in `/usr/share/xsessions` with the following lines:
 ```
 [Desktop Entry]
-Name=awesome
-Comment=Highly configurable framework window manager TryExec=awesome
-Exec=awesome
+Name=custom
+Comment=Hung's a custom X session Exec=/etc/X11/Xsession
+TryExec=/etc/X11/Xsession
 Type=Application
 Icon=/usr/share/pixmaps/awesome.xpm
 Keywords=Window manager
 ```

-A very good reference: https://wiki.ubuntu.com/CustomXSession
+You are now all set.
+Log out (and probably restart the Linux box) and
+select the `custom` window manager at the log in screen.

 # Starting a single application in a Xsession